CuteError/News.com-React.js-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an application which is used to fetch live news form an API.
-You can also browse through multiple categories and read latest news.
-I've also added ```Infinite Scroll``` feature so that you never run out of new contents.
+This is an application that is used to fetch live news from an API.
+You can also browse through multiple categories and read the latest news with the ```Infinite Scroll``` feature so that you never run out of new content.

 Here's why:
 * If you don't have enough time & don't want to read newspaper.